Just because you're a kid doesn't mean you can't make a difference!

 Teachers are a bit like parents.
 They have a lot to do and heaps of kids to look after.
 Imagine what a big job it would be to make sure your 20 - 30 kids all have what they need, understand the work and are happy!
 Now imagine you have some kids that think being disruptive or rude is funny.
 Would you cope with people being laughing and joking, calling out, picking on others, or refusing to do their work?
 Perhaps you can imagine why some teachers might yell to get kids to pay attention or are sometimes a bit grumpy!

 What we talked about before with your parents, applies at school too.
 If you want your teacher and friends to be happy and kind, then you can help make that happen.
 Making it easier for everyone in your classroom, makes your life easier and happier too!

-I'm sure you've seen someone who's been picked on or bullied, or perhaps you've felt it yourself.
+I'm sure you've seen someone who's been left out, picked on or bullied, or perhaps you've felt it yourself.

-Many times these kids have trouble understanding their school work or aren’t cared for properly at home and feel that no-one understands or cares for them.
-They aren’t happy and feel bad about themselves, and think that making someone else feel bad too is going to make them feel better, but the truth is that it doesn't!
+Mean people are taking their anger or frustration out on someone else.
+They often behave badly because they need attention or are hurting inside.
+Many times, these kids have trouble doing their work or are not cared for properly at home and feel that no-one understands or cares for them.
+They are not happy and feel bad about themselves and think that making someone else feel bad too is going to make them feel better, but the truth is that it doesn't!

 How does being kind help when people are being mean?